freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/css/text-indent/index.md

 ---
 ## Text Indent

-This css property creates an indentation of the first line in a text block.
+This CSS property creates an indentation of the first line in a text block.

 ### Values:
 The `text-indent` property can be specified using `%`, `px`, `em` or measurement units such as `cm` and `in`.